 Relocation Chess is like standard chess except that the players can, before play begins, swap places of the king/queen and another piece except the rooks.
 Thus, if the king is swapped (relocated), the other piece (the relocatee) ends up on the king’s square.
 If the queen is swapped, the relocatee ends up on the queen’s square.
 One restriction is that the bishops mustn’t end up on the same square colour.
 Note that black begins by making the initial swap.
 Alternatively he can choose to leave the position as it is.
 The white player then has the option to relocate his king or queen, whereupon he starts the game by making the first move.
 This is the simplest of my proposed relocation methods in that it only needs two half-moves to execute.
 Nevertheless, it can produce 64 different positions.

 Note that the king retains his castling rights even if it has been relocated.
 The castling rules are simple and derive from Chess960.
 King and rook end up on their usual squares.
 The only difference is that the king can make longer (or shorter, or none at all) leaps than usual.
-All squares between king and rook must be empty and unthreatened and neither of the pieces must have moved before.
+All squares between king and rook must be empty, and all squares between the king and its landing square must be unthreatened.
+Neither of the pieces must have moved before.
 Castle on the queeside is denoted O-O-O. Castle on the kingside is denoted O-O.

 Curtailed castling: as an alternative rule, the king may retain its castling right only if it is placed on any of the four central files.
 In other words, if the king is positioned on the g or b file, the castling right is forfeited.
 After all, such a safety move brings certain advantages so it should cost something.
 This restrictive rule would also enhance strategical predictability.